Jean N. 'Jeanie' Beiriger

-Hastings, Nebraska, resident Jean (Jeanie) N. Beiriger, died Friday, February 5, 2021, at Mary Lanning Healthcare in Hastings.
+Hastings, Nebraska resident Jean N. “Jeanie” Beiriger, 89, passed away Friday, February 5, 2021, at Mary Lanning Healthcare in Hastings.

-Services are pending.
-Livingston Butler Volland Funeral Home & Cremation Center serving the family.
+Rosary is 1:30 p.m.
+Monday, February 15, with Mass of Christian Burial to follow at 2 p.m., at St. Michael’s Catholic Church in Hastings with Father Jeremy Hazuka officiating.
+Burial will be at Parkview Cemetery in Hastings.
+The service will be live-streamed on St. Michael’s Catholic Church’s Facebook page.
+The direct link for that page is https://www.facebook.com/STMHastings, the link will not be live until five minutes before service time.
+Memorials may be given to St. Michael’s Catholic Church or Hastings Catholic Schools Foundation.
+Visitation is 3-5 p.m.
+Sunday with family present at the funeral home, and one hour prior to the service at the church on Monday.

-Bitterly cold.
-Light snow this evening.
-Then remaining cloudy late.
-Low -1F.
-Winds NE at 5 to 10 mph.
-Chance of snow 80%..
+For the health and safety of others, face masks are required for those attending the visitation and funeral.
+Your cooperation is appreciated.
+Since there are material sharing restrictions, we ask that you bring your own pen for signing the registration book or memorial envelopes.
+If you do not bring one, we can do that for you.
+Private condolences may be sent to the family at www.lbvfh.com.
+Livingston Butler Volland Funeral Home & Cremation Center is serving the family.

 Commented